 As said earlier, Snodgrass was fascinated with Rambha, where he had built a splendid mansion.
 But the horror of the famine had spoiled his grand vision.
 There was unrest among both the zamindars and the peasants who were unable to pay tax as there were no crops growing for a stretch of 4 years.
 Many had died of hunger.

 The British were very strict about their tax laws and the treasury had to be filled as a part of the company’s policy.
-The zamindars however managed to pay while the money meant for famine relief was siphoned away by Snodgrass.
+The zamindars, however, managed to pay while the money meant for famine relief was syphoned away by Snodgrass.
 He transferred most of it into his personal account.
-This was discovered by the officers of Madras Presidency.
+This was discovered by the officers of the Madras Presidency.
 An enquiry was set up against Snodgrass and his secretary.
-It is said that Snodgrass dumped all the related documents into the waters of Chilika near the Beacon Island drowning all evidences against him.
-When faced with investigation he concocted a tale saying that his boat sank near the island.
+It is said that Snodgrass dumped all the related documents into the waters of Chilika near the Beacon Island drowning all pieces of evidence against him.
+When faced with an investigation he concocted a tale saying that his boat sank near the island.
 Snodgrass was let off for the lack of evidence and eventually moved to Madras.

 Stepping onto the Shore of Beacon Island, I spent some time among the haunted ruins that reverberated with the sordid tale of Snodgrass and his lust for money.
 But the still morning became pleasing the moment I set my eyes on the majestic sheet of water in front of me.
 The blue lagoon called Chilika Lake.